edmcouncil/html-pages/README.md

 Some kind of code editor, along with a project in repository configuration files are provided for [Visual Studio Code](https://code.visualstudio.com/).

-Run in console/terminal in main Vue folder ('fibo' or 'auto'):
+Run in console/terminal in main Vue folder:

 ```
 yarn